 Walton real estate is some of the most expensive in Kentucky, although Walton house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Walton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Walton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Walton is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Walton who work in office and administrative support (20.58%), sales jobs (8.20%), and management occupations (8.14%).
+There are especially a lot of people living in Walton who work in office and administrative support (16.93%), management occupations (8.51%), and sales jobs (7.51%).

-The population of Walton overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Walton, 21.13% have at least a bachelor's degree.
+In terms of college education, Walton is nearly on par with the US average for all cities of 21.84%: 20.27% of adults 25 and older in Walton have a bachelor's degree or advanced degree.

 The people who call Walton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Walton residents report their race to be White, followed by Asian.
-Important ancestries of people in Walton include German, Irish, English, European, and Scottish.
+The greatest number of Walton residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Walton include German, Irish, English, European, and Italian.

 The most common language spoken in Walton is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Russian and African languages.